 Starting in the middle of the second century, this area was the site of metal working forges, probably making knives and other blades.
 A circular building found here could mean that the smiths were Britons working under the supervision of the Romans.
 Later in the second century, buildings described by archaeologists as ‘beam-in-slot’ were built here.
 Various interpretations for their use have been given, perhaps they were stables or warehouses for storing goods brought in by boat.
 A collection of mortaria (Roman kitchen ware pottery) dates from this time, so perhaps this was being stored and then distributed from here.
 These buildings were later replaced by a different type, the style of which archaeologists call ‘post-in-hole’.

 Around 260-300 AD a circular pottery kiln was constructed here.
-The kilns were very similar to those found at Wilderspool, Cheshire and could even have been made by the same potters relocating to this site.
+The kilns were very similar to those found at Wilderspool in Warrington and could even have been made by the same potters relocating to this site.
 Excavation evidence shows that the potters were making roof tiles.

 The excavated site north of Winery Lane, near the Park and Ride